Drum Brake and Shoes Overhaul

 Removing Brake Drums

 Before you start banging on the back of your drum with a hammer, you may need a brake drum puller to remove them.
-Having a service manual for your year and model is always a good idea.
-Also, remember to disengage the parking brake while inspecting rear drums, as this will prevent the drum from coming off.

 Replacing Brake Drums

-Sometimes, drums can be machined.
-Other times, if your shoes have worn as far as the rivets, the drums may be scored or too thin to be machined.
-Depending on your year and model, replacement brake drums may be hard to find.
-Many drums may be available only as used, which may not be in any better shape than the ones you're replacing.
+Depending on your year and model, replacement brake drums may be hard to find, and only available only as used, which may or may not be in better shape than the ones you're replacing.

 Brake Shoes